What is (and isn't) vision therapy for children?

 Vision problems being treated with vision therapy include:

-- Strabismus.
+Strabismus.
 The success of vision therapy for strabismus depends on the direction, magnitude and frequency of the eye turn.
-VT has been proven effective for treating an intermittent form of strabismus called convergence insufficiency, which is an inability to keep the eyes properly aligned when reading despite good eye alignment when looking at distant objects.
+VT has been proven effective for treating an intermittent form of strabismus called convergence insufficiency, which is a failure to keep the eyes properly aligned when reading despite appropriate alignment when looking at distant objects.

-Self-help vision improvement programs that promise you can "throw away your glasses" after performing a series of eye exercises are not vision therapy.
+Vision therapy is not the self-help vision improvement programs advertised with the promise that you can "throw away your glasses" after performing a series of eye exercises.

-Such programs are not endorsed by the American Optometric Association or other professional eye care organizations, and there is no scientific research that supports the claim that self-help programs of eye exercises can reverse nearsightedness or other refractive errors.
+Self-help vision improvement programs are not endorsed by the American Optometric Association or other professional eye care organizations.
+There is no scientific research that supports the claim that "self-help" eye exercises can reverse nearsightedness or other refractive errors.